jugglinmike/mocha-qunit-ui/Readme.md

 };
 ```

-You can even use qunit-mocha-ui from in the browser, by using the browserified js file:
+You can even use qunit-mocha-ui from in the browser, by using the included browserified js file:
-`qunit-mocha-ui-browser.js` (in this directory)
+`qunit-mocha-ui-browser.js`
 ```
 <!doctype html>
 <html>